RobertTalbert/discretecs/Spring2022-225/syllabus-mth225-sp22.md

 Make every effort to get yourself unstuck and resolve your questions on your own first.
 But then:

-* [Post a question on the course Padlet](https://padlet.com/talbertr1/6itl6dvga4zytpc1).
+* ~~[Post a question on the course Padlet](https://padlet.com/talbertr1/6itl6dvga4zytpc1).
 To post on the Padlet, just double click in an empty part of the screen and start typing (or upload a photo, etc.) in the note that appears.
 To ask a question anonymously, make sure you are logged out first.
 (If an avatar photo appears in the upper right, click on it and then log out.
 No photo means you're logged out.)
-You can also answer or upvote other people's questions.
+You can also answer or upvote other people's questions.~~ ==We retired the course padlet in week 2.==
 * **In WeBWorK sets, click the "Email the instructor" link** and ask your question.
 This will email me your question with a link to your work so I can see what you're doing.
 * For questions on stuff in the textbook or on the videos, [use Perusall to leave a question](https://perusall.com/).
 * **Attend drop-in hours and ask questions there.**